AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/gamification.md

 Some of the features of Leaderboard for learners:

-* Learners enrolled in a Learning Program instance can see each other’s’ points if gamification is enabled for that instance.
+* Learners enrolled in a Learning Program instance can see each other's' points if gamification is enabled for that instance.
 * Click **[!UICONTROL Add colleagues]** to include team member that you want to compare against.
-Your team member’s profile picture is added to the timeline scale at the top of the leaderboard page.
+Your team member's profile picture is added to the timeline scale at the top of the leaderboard page.
 This timeline scale shows your points at the beginning and moves your position to the right when you achieve more points than your team members.
 You can only compare it against other members of the same group.
 * **User groups:** At any time you can choose your team members profiles that you want to compare your rank with, using the **[!UICONTROL Rank Me With]** option.
 From the Select User Groups field, type and choose the group.
 The list of all the team members along with their latest points are listed below.
 Both internal and external users can view the list but only internal users are enabled to search other internal learners.

 * Also, the People Around Your Rank dialog box displays the names of team members who are above, below or at the same level as you.